BibleNotify/BibleNotify/README.md

 Bible Notify is built with Flutter using [Stacked Architecture](https://stacked.filledstacks.com/).

+- Check ``flutter-version.txt`` to check that you have the right Flutter version.
 - Run ``flutter pub get`` to install the dependencies.
 - Choose an emulator or a connected device.
 - Hit ``F5`` to run the code in the emulator, or open a terminal and run with ``flutter run``.